Basics of Return on Marketing Investing (ROMI)

 Well, for those who have this question, let me tell you that Return on Marketing Investment (ROMI) is a metric that measures the effectiveness of your marketing activities in generating revenue.
 ROMI in marketing is crucial because it tells you how much money your marketing efforts are yielding as compared to the amount you have spent.

-If we have to compare, ROI vs. ROMI in marketing, ROMI is like ROI (Return on Investment), but it is more focused on the money invested in marketing campaigns.
+If we have to compare ROI vs. ROMI in marketing, ROMI is like ROI (Return on Investment), but it focuses more on the money invested in marketing campaigns.

 For instance, if you have spent $10,000 on a marketing campaign, and that campaign has generated $50,000 in sales, here’s how to calculate ROMI: